nathamanath/blog/articles/ueberauth_and_guardian.md

 ## User resource

-So we will need some users to authorize.
+So we will need some users to authorise.
 Im going to generate an uber simple user resource.

 ```sh